 Get On Doing

 There are certain strategic parameters to design thinking.
 Techniques for contemplating like a designer involve observing, interviewing, building personas, empathy mapping, creating storyboards, relative thinking, forming low-tech prototypes and decision-making analysis.
-In short, design is a whole-brain dynamic thinking process.
+In short, the design is a whole-brain dynamic thinking process.
 Here, you refine the mindsets, skillsets, and toolsets of the designers, artists, and innovators.

 Design thinking facilitates effective communication with the customers and helps to break through all the hurdles.
 As it is all about exploring, you experiment with ideation, critical thinking, aesthetic methods of problem-solving and rapid-prototyping.
 Actually, nothing can speed up creativity and innovation better.
 In a way, design thinking seeds your innovation ecosystem.